public-provident-fund-ppf-features-and-tax-benefits

 Alternative Investment Options to PPF

-Two investments which are comparable to PPF and even better for aggressive investors are as follows:
+Two investments that are comparable to PPF and even better for aggressive investors are as follows:

 NPS is a government-sponsored pension scheme for retirement savings in India.
 It is regulated and governed by PFRDA (Pension Fund Regulatory and Development Authority).